PCCS Council Officers

 IMMEDIATE PAST PCCS PRESIDENT

 Peter-Marc is a Consultant Paediatric Intensivist based at Royal Manchester Children’s Hospital.
-He has been PCCS Conference officer since 2011 and Vice President up until Summer 2015 when he was elected as President.
-He took up the Presidential role in 2016.
+He has been PCCS Conference officer since 2011 and Vice President up until Summer 2015.
+He was President from 2015-18.

 His interests are Resuscitation, Patient Safety and Medical Ethics.
 He is a member of the RCUK Executive Committee and Chair of the NAPSTAR course.